Ang Probinsyano season 4: Plot

 With the remnants of Cardo's allies from prison and the surviving members of Pulang Araw, Cardo forms the vigilante group and the revolutionary armed movement Vendetta to wipe out corrupt and oppressive elements from the country.

-Vendetta started their plan to annihilate Don Emilio's and Sen. de Silva's drug laboratories.
-They successfully ended the operations of two drug laboratories, leaving no one alive.
-However, Bruno was then captured by two policemen, Gapuz (Raph Fernandez) and Pantig (Pocholo Barretto), who were corrupt, and Vendetta were not successful in rescuing him, leading to his death.
-His mother, Dulce (Irma Adlawan), blames Vendetta for his death and she, along with Regine, decided to move to their province for their safety.
+Vendetta starts their plan to annihilate Don Emilio's and Sen. De Silva's drug laboratories.
+They successfully end the operations of two drug laboratories, leaving no one alive.
+However, Bruno is then captured by two corrupt policemen, Gapuz (Raph Fernandez) and Pantig (Pocholo Barretto), with Vendetta failing to rescue him, leading to his death.
+His mother, Dulce (Irma Adlawan), blames Vendetta for his death, and she, along with Regine, decided to move to their province for their safety.

-Vendetta found a new enemy in Mayor Jethro Garrido (Bernard Palanca), who sells drugs to college students, some of which also selling drugs from him.
-Mayor Garrido set up a concert motivating students to stop taking drugs.
-Vendetta found about the planned concert, so Cardo orchestrated a plan for them to get in.
-They disguised as a band participating in the concert, named Vengaboys.
-They won in the battle of the bands, and were congratulated by Mayor Garrido.
+Mayor Jethro Garrido (Bernard Palanca) has caught the attention of Vendetta for selling drugs to college students, some of whom are also selling drugs from him.
+Mayor Garrido has set up a concert to motivate students to stop taking drugs.
+Vendetta found out about the planned concert, so Cardo orchestrated a plan for them to get in.
+They disguised themselves as a band participating in the concert, named the Vengaboys.
+They won the battle of the bands and were congratulated by Mayor Garrido.
 Unbeknownst to him, they are a vigilante group who plan on taking him down.
 After handing them drugs, Cardo confronted Mayor Garrido, provoking a shootout.
 Cardo later shot Mayor Garrido to death.

-However, after successfully taking down the drug operations, Cardo realized his shortcomings to his wife.
+However, after successfully taking down the drug operations, Cardo realized his shortcomings towards his wife.
 He wasn't aware that Alyana was almost kidnapped by Emilio and de Silva's men at her office.
 When Alyana was about to be kidnapped, her office boss, Marco Cabrera (J. C. Santos), came just in time to save her from the kidnappers.
-Alyana then broke up with Cardo after she blamed him for not being able to rescue her.
+Alyana then broke up with Cardo after she blamed him for neglecting her and not being able to rescue her.
 However, Cardo is still determined to fix his marriage with Alyana.